 - Meetings to share information about the curriculum

 - Board of Trustees meetings

 - Parent/teacher conferences in Terms 1 and 2, with student-led conferences in Term 3.

 - Written reports at the end of Term 2 and the end of the year

 - Bi-annual Art Shows and Concerts

 - Special curriculum-related events – e.g. Maths Week

 - The School Web Site

 Newsletters are sent home every second Thursday, starting in week 2 of each term.
-From time to time it may be necessary to send home a weekly newsletter.
-Students are asked to return the signed corner to school for a lucky draw at the next assembly.
 You will also be able to read this on our website. http://www.avondaleprimary.school.nz/school-newsletter/

 If you have any questions about our school, we welcome questions.
-Ring the office on 828 8929 or contact the Principal on 0272 777 873 or by email at: email@example.com
+Ring the office on 828 8929 or by email email@example.com